Electrical Wiring Issues

 FAQs

 Not always.
 Sometimes it’s a bad bulb or appliance, but if it happens often or in multiple rooms, it may mean faulty wiring.
+A basic troubleshooting step is to try a new bulb, but if the flicker persists, you should call an electrician.

-How Often Should Los Angeles Homeowners Schedule An Electrical Inspection?
+How Often Should Los Angeles Homeowners Schedule an Electrical Inspection?

-Can Old Aluminum Wire Cause Electrical Fires?
+Can Old Aluminum Building Wiring Cause Electrical Fires?

 What Should I Do If My Circuit Breaker Trips Frequently?